TeskaLabs/asab/docs/reference/library/reference.md

 # Library Service

-The ASAB Library is a concept of the shared data content across microservices in the cluster.
+The ASAB Library is the concept of shared data content across microservices in the cluster.
 In the cluster/cloud microservice architectures, all microservices must have access to unified resources.
 The Library provides a read-only interface for listing and reading this content.

-It is designed to be read-only.
-It also allows to *"stack"* various libraries into one view (overlayed) that merges the content of each library into one united space.
+The Library is designed to be read-only.
+It also allows to *"stack"* various libraries into one view (overlayed), merging the content of each library into one united space.

 The library can also notify the ASAB microservice about changes, e.g. for automated update/reload.

 ## Library structure

-The library content is organized in a simplified filesystem manner, with directories and files.
+The library content is organized in a simplified file system manner, with directories and files.

 Example of the library structure: